 “No,” she says.
 “I like it.”
 She beams.
 She really does.
 A smile and a kiss.
 “It’s very real,” she says.

-The adoration in her eyes morphs into hurt and then into tears which spill and stain the bed.
-Explanations.
-Apologies.
-Resignations.
-Then silence.
+The adoration in her eyes morphs into hurt and then into tears which spill and stain the bedsheets.

-Words fail, as they often do, but this time they fail in two languages.
+She and I lay on the bed and talk.
+And words fail, as they often do, but this time they fail in two languages.
+Sometimes logical explanations just aren’t enough.
 The drop is sudden and the ground is hard.
 The music is merciless.
 And the words fail.